ADHD and Dopamine: Why Your Brain's Reward System Works Differently

 If you’ve ever wondered why starting tasks feels impossible, why motivation comes in unpredictable waves, or why you crave instant gratification—it might all come down to dopamine.

-For individuals with ADHD, dopamine—the brain chemical responsible for motivation, focus, and pleasure—doesn’t always show up when it’s needed.
+For individuals with ADHD, dopamine—the brain chemical responsible for motivation, focus, and pleasure—doesn’t always doesn’t always signal when or how it’s supposed to.
 That’s not a personal failing.
 It’s a neurochemical reality.

 Let’s break down what that means—and how understanding your ADHD brain chemistry can help you stop fighting yourself and start thriving.